-Back to BlogCRM
+Back to BlogUncategorized

 CRM for SMEs in Kenya: The Complete Beginner’s Guide to Scaling Your Business

-By Elon 4 May 2026 7 min read
+By Elon 25 June 2026 7 min read

 You know the feeling.
 It’s month-end in Nairobi, and you’re staring at a mountain of receipts, three different Excel sheets, and a WhatsApp inbox full of customers asking for invoices you haven’t sent yet.
 You try to remember if that client paid via M-Pesa yesterday or last week, but the transaction message is buried under a dozen others.